Last Updated on

 Etsy was my gateway platform into the e-commerce world, but there are some things I wish I knew before selling on Etsy, and I wanted to share those things with you today.

-Etsy is a great platform to start on, but I don’t recommend Etsy being your only e-commerce platform and I’m going to give you the nitty-gritty details why (and how I almost had to go to court over my Etsy shop…).
+Etsy is a great platform to start on, but I don’t recommend Etsy being your only e-commerce platform and I’m going to give you the nitty-gritty details of why (and how I almost had to go to court over my Etsy shop…).

 I’m also going to give you other places to sell your products so you can maximize your potential profits!